OpenScore - by MuseScore and IMSLP

 The IMSLP archive contains scanned copies of scores by Mozart, Beethoven and other classical composers in “binary” PDF format, which allows musicians to read them, but not edit or listen to them.
 OpenScore will unlock the true potential of the scores by making the actual “source code” to the music available in MuseScore’s text-based format, which allows listening, editing, and easy conversion to other formats like MusicXML, MIDI and PDF, as well as all audio, video and image formats.
 Text-based scores offer improved accessibility over PDFs, and are easily parseable by software tools to allow searching, indexing, data mining, and analysis for research purposes.

 To make this happen, OpenScore will adopt the open source model and draw upon the strength of MuseScore’s massive online community.
 The digital scores will be published under a Creative Commons license to allow anyone to adapt, share and improve upon the transcriptions.

-OpenScore partners: MuseScore, IMSLP, RNIB, MIT, St Andrews, music21, Nicholas Rougeux
+OpenScore partners: MuseScore, IMSLP, RNIB, St Andrews, music21, Nicholas Rougeux